 We continue our route to finally arrive in La Fortuna, a city in the region where you can find lots of hotels and restaurants.
 It’s the local tourist landmark.

-For the record, “La Fortuna” means “The Fortune” because it is located on flat and fertile land compared to the rugged and mountainous terrain that surrounds the volcano.
-The story has it that the city was renamed after the eruption of 1968 because it was spared by the disaster… It’s a nice legend!
+For the record, “La Fortuna” means “The Fortune” because it is located on flat and fertile land compared to the rugged and mountainous terrain surrounding the volcano.
+The story has it that the city was renamed after the eruption of 1968 because the disaster spared it… It’s a nice legend!

 Flowers in the park